 - The BNRC ensures that all components of granting financial remuneration are compliant with the framework for enhancing the effectiveness and management of the Bank's risk management.
 It also submits recommendations to the Board on the nomination of Board Members.
-The committee reviews the nominated Members' skills, capabilities and qualifications in accordance with the Bank's approved policies and standards, while adhering to CBK's instructions. - The BNRC conducts an annual review of the Board's structure and draws up recommendations on the changes that can be made in line with the best interest of the Bank. - The BNRC ensures that Board Members are consistently informed about the latest banking updates and vet the soundness of the principles and practices upon which remuneration is granted. - The BNRC reviews the compensation and benefits of members of the Executive Management (as specified by CBK), including the principles and criteria used to assess their annual performance.
+The committee reviews the nominated Members' skills, capabilities and gualifications in accordance with the Bank's approved policies and standards, while adhering to CBK's instructions. - the changes that can be made in line with the best interest of the Bank. - The BNRC ensures that Board Members are consistently informed about the latest banking updates and vet the soundness of the principles and practices upon which remuneration is granted. - The BNRC reviews the compensation and benefits of members of the Executive Management (as specified by CBK), including the principles and criteria used to assess their annual performance.
 This also includes an evaluation of the authority of the Board Members and their leadership characteristics.
 In conducting its role, the BNRC annually prepares and reviews a Remuneration Grading Policy for the Board.